geoffhill-zz/xmixgen/README.md

     The output is well-suited for private or unlinked domains.
-To avoid leaking discoverability to third-parties, it does not fetch resources from public CDNs and avoids unneccesary outbound links that leak the domain via referer [sic].
+To avoid leaking discoverability to third-parties, it does not fetch resources from public CDNs and uses "no-referrer" policy for the few links it has.

   * Modern